 where $L$ is a length scale characterizing the NMC strength, and $\epsilon = \pm 1$ encodes the sign.
-This modification arises from the low-energy effective description of dimension-4 operators coupling curvature tensors to DM fluids \cite{Bettoni:2011fs} or fields \cite{Zhang:2024bjo}.
+This modification arises from the low-energy effective description of dimension-4 operators coupling curvature tensors to DM fluids \citep{Bettoni:2011fs} or fields \citep{Zhang:2024bjo}.
+A brief review of its derivation is provided in appendix \ref{app:derivation}.
 Several astrophysical and cosmological observations can be used to constrain $L$.
-In particular, strong and weak lensing of galaxy clusters require $L \lesssim 100 \mathrm{kpc}$ \cite{Zamani:2024qbx}.
-The success of the cold DM paradigm on large-scale matter perturbations implies a stronger bound, $L \lesssim 60 \mathrm{pc}$ \cite{Zhang:2023fhs}.
-For vector DM coupled via $R_{\mu\nu} X^\mu X^\nu$, multimessenger observations of GW170817 and the gravitational Cherenkov effect yield an even tighter constraint, $L \lesssim 18 \mathrm{pc}$ \cite{Zhang:2023fhs}.
+In particular, strong and weak lensing of galaxy clusters require $L \lesssim 100 \mathrm{kpc}$ \citep{Zamani:2024qbx}.
+The success of the cold DM paradigm on large-scale matter perturbations implies a stronger bound, $L \lesssim 60 \mathrm{pc}$ \citep{Zhang:2023fhs}.
+For vector DM coupled via $R_{\mu\nu} X^\mu X^\nu$, multimessenger observations of GW170817 and the gravitational Cherenkov effect yield an even tighter constraint, $L \lesssim 18 \mathrm{pc}$ \citep{Zhang:2023fhs}.